 David has produced plays, musicals and variety shows for theatre and television as a complement to his artistic achievements.
 Warrack Productions has mounted shows performed across Canada and the U.S.A.
 The television superspecial All For One (CBC Television) was an instant classic.
 David produced three of the Dora Mavor Moore Award Shows, the only three televised to date.
 At one point he had six shows running in Toronto simultaneously.
 His legendary production of TORONTO TORONTO garnered him his first Dora Mavor Moore Award as a producer, followed quickly by ON TAP.
 He presented Ronnie Hawkins at Massey Hall in his triumphant “I’m Back!” concert.

-He produced his own musical ROB ROY, a huge hit at the Edinburgh Fringe Festival, and recorded a CD for that project the following year which continues to sell extremely well in New York and London.
-He has been musical consultant and/or arranger and/or composer and/or studio producer for various films, television specials, and CDs.
+He produced his own musical ROB ROY, a huge hit at the Edinburgh Fringe Festival, and recorded a CD for that project the following year.

 “David Warrack is a man of astonishing versatility ... a human rainbow of theatrical aptitudes.
 Warrack, like Noel Coward and Cole Porter, is gifted with the ability to write lyrics of the same high quality as his music.
 The result is song after song in which the beguiling melody and infectious rhythm carry meters and rhymes of brilliant linkage and comical complexity.”